Industrial Edge Intelligence Platform

 2-Byte Payload.
 Built-In Anomaly Detection.

 A pre-shared Remote Lookup Table (built offline via K-Means clustering of representative embeddings) enables nearest-neighbor quantization to a 1-byte index + 1-byte residual delta.
+Reconstruction error is strictly bounded within deterministic bin precision — below the native noise floor of standard industrial sensors.
 The delta channel is also your anomaly detector — a large delta means the signal has deviated from the learned model.

 Technical Specifications